hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 I'm going to walk you through how you can use Azure Automation accounts to tap into Exchange Online.
 You'll learn how to:

-1. Create an Azure Automation account
+1. Create a Azure Automation account and managed identity

-2. Create a managed identity
+2. Assign permissions to managed identities

-3. Assign permissions and roles to managed identities
+3. Create a Runbook

-4. Create a Runbook
+4. Authenticate to Exchange Online with managed Identities

-5. Authenticate to Exchange Online with managed Identities
+5. Manage Exchange Online with PowerShell

-6. Manage Exchange Online with PowerShell
+You can skip to the [Getting Started](#getting-started) section if you already know the basic requirements.

 **What this article is _NOT_**